christophwille/Sprudelsuche/README.md

 # Sprudelsuche
 Windows 8 App zur Suche nach der günstigsten Tankstelle in Österreich.

 Developer-centric information on license et al is provided at the end of the page in English.
+There is a [quick tour](https://github.com/christophwille/Sprudelsuche/wiki/Developer-Quick-Tour) in the Wiki to get an overview of the project before digging into the code.

 ## Features